Shadow Mountain High School: History

 Shadow Mountain opened in the fall of 1974 with 4 buildings.
 Guirey, Srnka, Arnold & Sprinkle were the architects.
 Robert N. Ewing was the general contractor who built the original 4 buildings.
 The school's auditorium was built in 1983.
-Matador Arena, the schools main gymnasium, was built in 1996.
+Matador Arena, the school’s secondary gymnasium, was built in 1996.
 A new classroom building was built in 2008.

 Shadow Mountain is in the 4A Skyline athletic conference.

 Extracurricular activities

 Band

 Shadow Mountain High School boasts the largest music program in the Paradise Valley Unified School District.
 Most notably, the SMHS Marching Matadors finished the 2006 competitive marching season with several caption awards and having earned three Superior awards over the course of the season, with their King Kong marching showing.
 In 2006 they finished the season earning a Superior with Distinction at the state competition, the highest rating attainable in the ABODA Marching Circuit.
 The Matadors performance of their show "Music for a Darkened Theater: The music of Danny Elfman" received captions in Visual Performance, Music Performance, General Effect, Percussion, and Music General Effect.

 In 2016, the Marching Matadors performed their field show, "Oliver Twisted" which contained music from the musical "Oliver!"
 They scored a rating of Superior at the ABODA State Marching Band Festival and 4th place at the ABODA State Marching Band Championships.
 They also performed in the 46th Annual Fiesta Bowl Parade and the 64th Annual Parada del Sol Parade, receiving a 3rd place award along with a rating of "Best Marching Band", respectively.

 The Marching Matadors also participated in the 75th Anniversary of Pearl Harbor Parade in December 2016 in Honolulu, Hawaii.
 They were chosen to represent the USS Arizona that sank during the Attack on Pearl Harbor.
 In addition to performing in the parade, the Marching Matadors also played on the USS Missouri for a tribute performance.